 What are the key statistics about kidney cancer?

-The American Cancer Society’s most recent estimates for kidney cancer in the United States for 2013 are:
+The American Cancer Society’s most recent estimates for kidney cancer in the United States are for 2014:

-Most people with this cancer are older.
+Most people with kidney cancer are older.
 The average age of people when they are diagnosed is 64.
-Kidney cancer is very uncommon in people younger than age 45, and it most often occurs in people 55 and older.
+Kidney cancer is very uncommon in people younger than age 45.

-For reasons that are not totally clear, the rate of people developing kidney cancer has been rising steadily since the late 1990s.
-Part of this is probably due to the development of newer imaging tests such as CT scans, which have picked up some cancers that might never have been found otherwise.
+For reasons that are not totally clear, the rate of new kidney cancers has been rising since the 1990s, although this seems to have leveled off in the past few years.
+Part of this rise was probably due to the use of newer imaging tests such as CT scans, which picked up some cancers that might never have been found otherwise.
 The death rates for these cancers have gone down slightly since the middle of the 1990s.